 We’ve made important strides in recruiting diversity in our faculty and staff.
 However, ensuring long-term success requires that we approach not just recruitment but advancement and retention with clear intentionality.

-The ALAAMEA Alliance, a group which strategically advocates on behalf of Tulane’s underrepresented faculty and staff community, was recently relaunched.
+The ALAAMEA Alliance, a group which strategically advocates on behalf of Tulane’s underrepresented faculty and staff community, has been relaunched.
 These underrepresented groups include an alliance of members and allies of diverse social identity groups of the Tulane community including Asian, Latino, African American, Multi-Ethnic, and LGBTIQ faculty and staff.
 The Alliance exists to provide a forum for dialogue and subsequent action on issues and concerns that impact the university’s underrepresented Faculty and Staff.

 For more information regarding the Alliance’s work, please contact firstname.lastname@example.org.